jimburton/raceconditions/README.md

 The problems arise when two interleaved threads overwrite each other's modifications.
 Run the `main` method in the class `ReadModifyWrite`.
 Note that you need to wait 5 seconds for the method to complete, and the result isn't what we hoped for.
-Again, we drew attention to the lack of thread-safety by simulating an interruption in the critical section, but there is no guarantee that it wouldn't happen even without that.
+What is the critical section in this code?

- `AtomicInteger` has a method that will solve the problem -- which one is it?
+Again, we drew attention to the lack of thread-safety by simulating an interruption in the critical section, but there is no guarantee that it wouldn't happen even without that. `AtomicInteger` has a method that will solve the problem -- which one is it?